jcklpe/desert-jackalope/README.md

 # desert-jackalope
-minamalist theme built in React for Wordpress using Frontity
+minimalist theme built in React for Wordpress using Frontity